 This course will focus on ways for the manager or team leader to use sustainability as a management competency to achieve community or organizational goals in a way that empowers people, promotes healthy eco systems and creates thriving and vibrant communities.
-Instead of viewing sustainability as being an abstract end goal, this course will focus more on how students can lead in a sustainable way.
+Instead of viewing sustainability as being an abstract end goal, this course will focus more on how students can be an effective resource to others by leading in a sustainable way.
 That is the idea behind Sustainable Leadership.